-7.32.
+7.31.
 Across Tewkesbury Borough there are a wide range of locally important heritage assets that do not benefit from a national statutory designation such as Listed Building status.
 However, these assets still have an important contribution to the heritage of the area and the character of the environment.
 These non-designated assets will be identified on the Council's 'Local List' which it intends to publish in due course.
+However, further local heritage asset information is available through the Gloucestershire Historic Record and should also be consulted.
 The retention and preservation of these heritage assets will be sought and proposals to conserve them will be supported.
 Any proposals to remove or alter these assets will be assessed against the significance of the asset, the impact on the features that make the asset important and impact that the proposal would have on wider the character of the area.